haberdashPI/empriser/README.md

 * Save and load maps files
 * Save as image: just right click the map

-## Limitations

-* Currently vegetation has no effect on the map visualization.

 ## Current Plans

+* Progress bar during map generation
-* Add legends and mouseover (to know what each tile represents)
+* Add mouseover (to glean details of a given hex)
 * Adjustable continent size
 * Generate rivers
 * Wind simulation
-* Visualize vegetation OR remove vegetation options.

 There are many more plans ahead, these are just the up-and-coming changes.